 Reference librarians are available for guidance on your citation-checking.
-Reference desk hours are M-F 10am - 5pm and Sundays during the academic year from 1pm - 5pm.
+Reference desk hours are M-F 10am - 5pm.
 Visit us in person or reach us by phone, email, or live chat.
 See our Ask A Librarian page for more details.
 Also feel free to contact a specific reference librarian for assistance:

-The library provides two scanner/copiers, one in the Reserve Room and one near the Law Library Administration Suite (274).
+The library provides a book and document scanner near the Law Library Administration Suite (274).
 A free scan-to-email is option is available, allowing students to send scanned material as pdf files.
-For photocopying or printing, see the library circulation desk to check out a law journal copy card.
-Remember your BuckID when requesting a copy card.

 The Cardiff Index to Legal Abbreviations is a useful database of legal citation abbreviations.
 Use it to understand an unfamiliar abbreviation so you can more easily find the publication in the library catalog or an online database.

 HeinOnline [off-campus]: legal database that has official versions of many commonly cited sources such as the U.S. Code, the Code of Federal Regulations, the Federal Register, U.S. Supreme Court opinions, the Congressional Record, and more.
 HeinOnline's Law Journal Library is also useful for obtaining pdf versions of articles.
 If you have a citation to a law journal article, use the citation tab at the top of the HeinOnline screen to enter and retrieve the article.

 Library Catalog: primary finding tool for OSU Libraries resources such as books and online journals.
 Search for resources by book or journal title, author, keyword, subject, etc. OSU Libraries provides search tips for using the catalog.